copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.2.2 =
+* Add application/json header in responses
+* Tested up to WordPress 4.7

 = 1.2.1 =
 * Backwards support for PHP 5.3